hatakkey/MAG-cups/README.md

 ```bash
 [root@compute-1 mag-cups]#./scripts/upload-cliscripts.sh
 ```
-To download and upload the predefined scripts from /[root/mag-cups/cliscripts/ to cf1:\magc on CP1,CP2 and cf1:\scripts-md on UP1, UP2 and and TRA-cups
+To download and upload the predefined scripts from /[root/mag-cups/cliscripts/ to cf1:\magc on CP1,CP2 and cf1:\scripts-md on UP1, UP2 and TRA-cups

 ## Start sessions